state-of-the-art/BlendNet/README.md

 ### Addon configuration

-Addon is using provider tools for its configuration.
-So check that your provider tool is available in your PATH and working correctly: you should be able to create an instance and bucket in the default project using the provider tool.
+The addon is using provider tools for its configuration.
+So check that your provider tool is available in your PATH and working correctly: you should be able to create an instance and bucket in the default project using the provided tool.

 For example: To work with GCP and properly run the instances - you need a fresh `google cloud sdk`:
-* Command `gcloud init` will allow to initialize the configuration the first time
+* Command `gcloud init` will allow initializing the configuration the first time
 * Command `gcloud compute regions list` will show the available regions
 * Command `gcloud config set compute/region us-central1` will set the region to "us-central1"
 * Command `gcloud compute zones list` will show the available regions